 1975-1986 Waning Influence of Socialist Realism

 Following the end of the Second Indochina War and the reunification of Vietnam in 1975, Socialist Realism became the official style for the whole of Vietnam.
 Many large-scale works were made in this period, commemorating the war in a heroic and Realist mode.
-Artworks were also developed on the themes of economic development and industrialization, shifting the emphasis from the rural and agricultural themes of previous decades.
+Artworks were also developed on the themes of economic development and industrialisation, shifting the emphasis from the rural and agricultural themes of previous decades.
 From the early 1980s, however, artists increasingly began to contest the rigidity and primacy of Socialist Realist style, even within institutional contexts.
 This anticipated the official shift in government policy from 1986 through the policies of Doi Moi (Renovation).
 In the years following Doi Moi, most artists moved away from Socialist Realism towards wide-ranging experimentation with different styles and practices.
 The principal area in which Socialist Realist aesthetics persist in Vietnam is in the public posters and promotional materials for government social campaigns.
 Socialist Realist poster art from the wartime period also has a popular second life as souvenirs for the tourist market.

 Further Reading